 If you’re on a time-of-use (TOU) rate plan, you are charged different amounts for electricity throughout the day.
 In general, it’s cheaper to use appliances during “off-peak” hours, which are usually overnight.

-Just about all popular home batteries are capable of powering a refrigerator: most lithium-ion batteries like the Tesla Powerwall or Generac PWRcell have a power rating of 4 to 5 kW or higher, and 10+ kWh of usable capacity.
+Just about all popular home batteries are capable of powering a refrigerator: most lithium-ion batteries like the Tesla Powerwall or Generac PWRcell have a power rating of 4 to 5 kW or higher and 10+ kWh of usable capacity.
 Fridges use 300 to 800 W (0.3 to 0.8 kW) of power at any one time and 4 kWh over the course of a day – meaning most batteries will be suitable for backing up your refrigerator.

 How much money can solar panels save you?

 Solar savings vary widely, and your unique savings depends on factors like electricity usage, your location, electric rates and plans, and more.
-In general, most homeowners can expect to save somewhere between $10,000 and $30,000 over the lifetime of a solar panel system.
+In general, most homeowners can expect to save somewhere between $10,000 and $30,000 on their energy use over the lifetime of a solar panel system.
 On average, it takes between 7 and 8 years for most homeowners who shop for solar on EnergySage to get their solar panels to pay for themselves.